 Taught modules (6 x 10 credits)

 One further module, which extends into the second year, provides generic transferable skills including research ethics, personal development planning, teamwork, project management and communication.
-The contents of this module are delivered by the Centre for Learning and Academic Development and the University Graduate School.
+The contents of this module are delivered by the Centre Staff, the University Graduate School and experts from the University Commercialisation and IP teams.
 To encourage awareness of the public understanding of science, students develop displays and activities showing different aspects of imaging for use in the Birmingham Science Museum, ThinkTank.
-A press release training session (led by the University Press Office) includes examples of how to develop appropriate journalistic contacts (including using scientific bulletin boards) and a practical session leading to a PSIBS press release.
+A press release training session (led by the University Press Office) includes examples of how to develop appropriate journalistic contacts (including using scientific bulletin boards) and a practical session leading to a Sci-Phy press release.

 Professional and transferable skills (1 x 30 credits)